morse-simulator/morse/doc/morse/user/middlewares/ros.rst

 Because ROS is not currently Python 3 compatible, you need to patch ROS.

-Please follow the instructions here: :doc:`ROS installation <ros/ros_installation>`.
+Please follow the instructions in the :doc:`installation procedure  <../installation>`.

 Files
 -----